paladin-t/b8/docs/manual.md

 	* `path`: path of a resource, can be "*.sprite", "*.map", "*.quantized" files; uses the content directory of a cartridge as lookup root
 	* `ref`: reference source of a resource, palette index for sprites and quantized images, tiles for maps
 * `LOAD_BLANK(y, n, w, h, ref = 0)`: loads a blank resource
-	* `y`: type of a resource, can be "sprite", "map"
+	* `y`: type of a resource, can be "sprite" or "map"
 	* `n`: count of sprite frames, or map layers
 	* `w`: width of a frame/layer
 	* `h`: height of a frame/layer

-* `RGBA(r, g, b, a = 255)`: returns a color value with RGBA components
+* `RGBA(r, g, b, a = 255)`: returns a color value with RGBA components, each component is an integer ranged from 0 to 255

 These functions are used to manipulate a sprite:

 * `PLAY(spr, b = -1, e = -1, loop = true, init = false)`: plays a range of frames of a sprite
-	* `spr`: an sprite
+	* `spr`: a sprite
 	* `b`: begin frame index, starts from 1; or frame tag string
-	* `e`: end frame index, starts from 1; or frame tag string
+	* `e`: end frame index, starts from 1, setting `b` and `e` both to -1 means play through every frame; or frame tag string
 * `STOP(spr)`: stops animating a sprite
 * `FLIP_X(spr, f = false)`: sets whether flips a sprite horizontally
 * `FLIP_Y(spr, f = false)`: sets whether flips a sprite vertically
 * `SET_FLIP_CONDITION(spr, fx, fy)`: sets the flipping condition of a sprite
-	* `fx`: 1 for flipping when sprite's x is increasing, -1 for flipping when sprite's x is decreasing, 0 for no automatical flipping on x
+	* `fx`: in horizontal directions, 1 for flipping when sprite's x is increasing, -1 for flipping when sprite's x is decreasing, 0 for none
-	* `fy`: 1 for flipping when sprite's y is increasing, -1 for flipping when sprite's y is decreasing, 0 for no automatical flipping on y
+	* `fy`: in vertical directions, 1 for flipping when sprite's y is increasing, -1 for flipping when sprite's y is decreasing, 0 for none

 ### Primitives

-* `SYNC`: synchronizes primitive commands to driver
+* `SYNC`: synchronizes primitive commands to driver, only used in the manual updating mode (without calling `UPDATE_WITH`)
-	* returns the elapsed time since last synchronizing
+	* returns elapsed time since last synchronizing
 * `COL col`: sets the default color value of future commands
 * `CLIP [x, y, w, h, ss = true]`: sets a clip area, resets to none clip areas if no argument passed
-	* `ss`: true for screen space clipping, otherwise world space
+	* `ss`: true for screen space clipping, otherwise with world space
 * `CAMERA [x, y, ip = false]`: moves the camera to a specific position, resets its position if no argument passed
-	* `ip`: true for interpolation
+	* `ip`: true for position interpolation

 * `TEXT x, y, txt [, col]`: draws a text
 * `LINE x0, y0, x1, y1, w = 1 [, col]`: draws a line